littlezuicat/HSV-DehazeNet-master/README.md

   - `HSVDehazeNet` fuses RGB and HSV branch outputs using an adaptive feature fusion (AFF) module.
 - Loss: `loss.py` combines multi-scale L1 reconstruction losses, FFT-based frequency losses, and HSV-related losses.
 - Metrics: `metrics.py` provides PSNR and SSIM metrics, and includes helper routines for color conversions.

-## Known caveats & recommendations

-- Some dataset-dependent mean/std values are used in `metrics.py` and `test.py` to denormalize/normalize images.
-Ensure `opt.trainset` is set consistently (or add your dataset's mean/std where needed).
-- `option.py` prompts interactively for dataset selection; for scripted runs you can set `opt.dataset_name` programmatically before use.
-- A few comments or strings in code may still be in Chinese.
-If you want a full sweep to translate all text to English, I can perform that.

-## Suggested next improvements

-1. Add a non-interactive CLI argument to choose dataset name to support headless execution.
-2. Centralize dataset mean/std configuration (e.g., in `option.py`) to avoid duplication.
-3. Provide a small example dataset and a reproducible training example to verify the pipeline.

-## License

-No license file is included.
-Add a `LICENSE` if you plan to publish or share the code publicly.

----

-If you want, I can now:

-- translate any remaining Chinese comments and strings across the repo, or
-- add a non-interactive dataset selection flag, or
-- create a small script that runs a quick smoke test (if you install PyTorch locally).